 When you disconnect a physical host from the network and reconnect it in another port in the same network, the switches again learn the new location of that MAC address that is shown in the traffic.
 Unplugging and then replugging the cable also causes an event in the operating system, and it usually causes some traffic to be sent by the OS or the application stack as well, so MAC learning happens very quickly when the cable is connected again.

 But what happens when a virtual machine is live-migrated from a node to another?
-There is no cable that is connected and reconnected (that’s kind of the idea of live migration), and thus the OS or application is not necessarily even aware that something happened, and maybe the VM is not sending anything at that time.
+There is no cable that is disconnected and reconnected (that’s kind of the idea of live migration), and thus the OS or application is not necessarily even aware that something happened, and maybe the VM is not sending anything at that time.

 So how does the switched network know that a VM has moved?
 Let’s find out.